Chemaclass/chemaclass.com/content/blog/2021-08-01-test-driven-development.md

 > In a domain context, if a piece of software logic is hard to be tested, the problem is not the test, but the code which wasn't well written.

-There are already hundreds of tutorials, books, and documentation about testing, but I can share my experience and how I do apply this great (and must) philosophy in my daily work.
+There are already hundreds of tutorials, books, and documentation about testing, but I can share my experience and how I do apply this great (and mandatory) philosophy in my daily work.

 ### Test-Driven is based on this simple rule